Shitty Remarks, a Torched Mosque and Other Ways Canadians Responded to the Paris Attacks

 The woman, when asked whether she, as a Christian, would have to apologize for a right-wing Christian attack of a similar nature, said that she would "absolutely" have to speak up about it.
 The woman and her husband also said that the sign was not meant to single out Syrian refugees.

-In another case of hateful imagery, a Canadian Sikh man's selfie was altered to feature him wearing what appears to be a suicide vest and his iPad replaced with a Qu'ran.
-The photo, which was circulated by European newspapers, was falsely captioned to be that of one of the Paris attackers.
-Veerender Jubbal, the man in the picture, was previously involved in criticism of the Gamergate movement.
-He took to Twitter to state his belief that he may have been targeted by trolls looking to get back at him for his writing on the matter, while also detailing the discrimination he has faced.
+In another case of hateful imagery, a Canadian Sikh man's selfie was altered to show him wearing a suicide vest and holding a Qu'ran; an attached caption claimed he was one of the Paris attackers.
+Worse still, the photo was circulated by European newspapers.
+Veerender Jubbal, the man in the picture, was previously involved in criticism of the Gamergate movement, and took to Twitter to explain the situation and to claim that he may have been targeted by pro-Gamergate trolls.

 On Parliament Hill, Conservative interim leader Rona Ambrose is putting pressure on Justin Trudeau's government to discontinue the planned stoppage of bombings on ISIS.
 Citing the need for solidarity in support of Paris, Ambrose said that Trudeau's government would receive full support of the Conservative opposition if he chose to reverse his decision to pull Canadian CF-18s out of the coalition bombing campaign.